Beginner’s Guide to Ethereum mining

 - As Ethereum is easily traded for bitcoins (BTC), it’s a cheap way to slowly build up a holding position in Bitcoin.

-- Comparing to ETH, BTC can be easily sold for cash so, indirectly, mining ETH can be a good way to fill up your bank account or earn cash.
-ETH can also be sold directly on several major exchanges, such as CEX.io, Kraken, Gemini and Coinbase.
+- ETH can also be sold directly for cash on several major exchanges, such as CEX.io, Kraken, Gemini and Coinbase.

 - Mining can be a cheap entry ticket to the Ethereum markets, loved by traders for their high volatility.
 If you’re a good and / or lucky trader, you can maximize your profits.